Historic Tanzania U17 side target World Cup final

 "I hope this achievement will maybe stimulate women's football in our country - it will change it a lot," he told BBC Sport Africa.

 "Every girl in Tanzania needs to play football and needs to play for the national team.
-I hope this a turning point in our country, and the same in (Central African region) Cecafa and Africa in general."
+I hope this is a turning point in our country, and the same for (Central African region) Cecafa and Africa in general."

 Aiming high